oscarbranson/latools_gui/docs/source/users/03-data-import.rst

+Stage 1.
 Data Import
-***********
+********************

-You are now ready to start the analysis session!
-In this stage of the analysis, you will:
+This is the beginning of the analysis session.
+In this stage, you will:

-    - Load your data and standards,
+    - Load your data and standards
-    - Choose or create a configuration,
+    - Choose or create a configuration
-    - State your standards identifier, and
+    - State your standards identifier
-    - Specifying the file extension of your data files.
+    - Specify the file extension of your data files

-.. to do: need to add trouble shooting links and advice for each section; need to create a page for configuration when our program can do it;

 Selecting your data and standards
 =================================
 To start the analysis session, you will need to load your data.
-The data in this demo analysis is stored within the LAtools directory under **latools_gui\\data**.
+The data used for this tutorial is stored within the LAtools directory under **latools_gui\\data**.
 This directory contains the following files:

     -   Sample-1.csv
     -   Sample-2.csv